-3. Be a top-tier earner
+3. Be a Top-Tier Earner

 Some people view what they earn as a way of keeping score, and their goal is to climb to an elite level of earnings.
 According to the Bureau of Labor Statistics, it takes an annual income of $96,150 to be among the top 10 percent of earners nationally.
 The bar to join even more elite earning tiers rises steeply from there.

 The best path to a high income is to have a career plan and be aware of the best states to make a living.
-Identify a field with high earnings prospects that suits your skill set, and make sure you have the educational credentials to be marketable in that field.
+Identify a field with high earnings prospects that suit your skill set, and make sure you have the educational credentials to be marketable in that field.

 At some point, you may find that in order to rise to the truly elite earnings levels you may have to take some entrepreneurial risk.
 This may involve an investment of time and money that means putting other goals on the back burner, so you must decide whether this type of career path is worth the sacrifices you and your family might have to make.

-4. Achieve retirement security
+4. Achieve Retirement Security

 Most people don’t come close to making the maximum allowable 401(k) plan contributions each year, which means they could be doing more to work toward retirement security.
-Of course the catch is, where is that money going to come from?
+Of course, the catch is, where is that money going to come from?

 A more frugal lifestyle is a good place to start.
-This doesn’t just mean day-to-day penny-pinching, but also bigger decisions like holding onto your car for a couple years longer, buying a smaller house and taking less expensive vacations.
+This doesn’t just mean day-to-day penny-pinching, but also bigger decisions like holding onto your car for a couple of years longer, buying a smaller house, and taking less expensive vacations.
 These are the high-impact decisions that can provide you with a meaningful amount of extra money to devote toward retirement security.

-Defining retirement security as financial success means committing to a more modest lifestyle than your peers enjoy now, but you may find yourself the one living large in the long-run.
+Defining retirement security as financial success means committing to a more modest lifestyle than your peers enjoy now, but you may find yourself the one living large in the long run.

-5. Provide for your family’s future
+5. Provide for Your Family’s Future

 Working toward this goal means anticipating your family’s future needs.
 It means starting a 529 college savings plan for each of your kids as soon as they are born.
 It means making sure you have enough life insurance to support your family, if necessary.